hopv/r_type/README.md

 Then, simply run `omake` at the root of this repository.
 The binary will be located at `src/r_type.opt` (`src/r_type` is a soft link to it).

+This should work, but the most up to date build workflow is always the [travis build script](https://github.com/hopv/r_type/blob/master/.travis.sh).

 # Running

 ```